Muon beams towards muonium physics: progress and prospects: Experimental studies on muonium physics

 \subsection{Muonium: charged lepton flavor violation}

 In the Standard Model, lepton flavor quantum numbers are strictly conserved.
 Although the discovery of neutrino oscillations has confirmed flavor mixing among neutral leptons~\cite{DayaBay2012,JUNO2015}, the extension of neutrino masses within the Standard Model framework suppresses charged lepton flavor violating (cLFV) processes to the level of $\mathcal{O}(10^{-54})$, making them unobservable.
 Therefore, the discovery of cLFV in the charged lepton sector would provide direct evidence for new physics beyond the Standard Model.
+The search for muon CLFV processes has continued for decades, with experiments constantly being proposed, especially the new-generation experiments in recent years (as plotted in \cref{fig:clfv}).
 The muonium-to-antimuonium conversion process violates the lepton flavor conservation law by two units~\cite {Heeck:2024uiz}, which is complementary to other muon cLFV processes~\cite{Calibbi:2025fzi}, making it a unique probe for the cLFV searching experiment.
 There might be a correlation between neutrinoless double beta decay and the muonium-to-antimuonium transition in models with a doubly charged scalar~\cite{Fukuyama:2022dhe}.

 Similar to the $\text{K}^0$ meson, which consists of first and second generation quarks, muonium consists of first and second generation leptons.
-Inspired by the $\text{K}^0-\overline{\text{K}^0}$ oscillation mechanism proposed by Gell-Mann and Pais, B. Pontecorvo first suggested the possibility of muonium-to-antimuonium oscillation, and further neutrino oscillations in 1957, laying the theoretical foundation for modern neutrino physics~\cite{Pontecorvo:1957cp,Bilenky:2013wna}.
-In 1961, G. Feinberg and S. Weinberg reported a study on neutrinoless muon decays, proposing that spontaneous $\text{M}-\overline{\text{M}}$ conversion could exist~\cite{Feinberg:1961zz}.
+Inspired by the $\text{K}^0-\overline{\text{K}^0}$ oscillation mechanism proposed by Gell--Mann and Pais, B.~Pontecorvo first suggested the possibility of muonium-to-antimuonium oscillation, and further neutrino oscillations in 1957, laying the theoretical foundation for modern neutrino physics~\cite{Pontecorvo:1957cp,Bilenky:2013wna}.
+In 1961, G.~Feinberg and S.~Weinberg reported a study on neutrinoless muon decays, proposing that spontaneous $\text{M}-\overline{\text{M}}$ conversion could exist~\cite{Feinberg:1961zz}.
 They also calculated the conversion probabilities in various materials~\cite{Feinberg:1961zza}.
 Within the framework of four-fermion interaction theory, the conversion probability $P_{\text{M}\overline{\text{M}}}$ can be written as

 where $G_{\text{M}\overline{\text{M}}}$ stands for the effective coupling constant of $\text{M}-\overline{\text{M}}$ conversion, $G_{F}$ is the Fermi coupling constant.